Blue-Bag/ansible-role-memcached/README.md

 # Ansible Role: Memcached

 An Ansible Role that installs Memcached on RedHat/CentOS or Debian/Ubuntu Linux.
-It also installs the mecached php extension.
+It also installs the memcached php extension.

-This role has combined the memcached and php-memcached roles with a previous Blue-Bag role.
+This role has combined the geerlingguy.memcached and geerlingguy.php-memcached roles with a previous Blue-Bag role.
 It breaks the dependency on geerlingguy.php
 If you are using the geerlingguy.php role then you would be best to use the geerlingguy versions of the above roles.

-Also note that this role doesn't have a restart webserver handler - which wil be required after it runs.
+Also note that this role doesn't have a restart webserver handler - which will be required after it runs.

 ## Requirements